haywirecoder/homebridge-envisalink-ademco/README.md

 * Envisalink module only support one connection.
 Once this plug-in is connected, any other connections will result in an error.
 * Best pratice would be using master user or installer, and create seperate user

-Please note: As of version 1.0.8 the attribute for zones "type" attribute has been changed to "sensorType" this is to enabled the UX configuration manager.

 ## Configuration options